fenago/tableau-server/md/server/tsm sites - Tableau.md

 Required.

-Specify the name of the file to which [Tableau Server]{.VariablesProductName} saves all of the site's information.
+Specify the name of the file to which [Tableau
+Server] saves all of the site's information.

 This file is generated to the directory defined in the TSM `basefilepath.site_export.exports` variable.
 By default: